 Using a context manager when working with file I/O in Python helps avoid exceeding resource limits.
-Particularly when doing long batch run jobs, whether on your PC, HPCC or supercomputer, you want to be sure you close files when you’re done with them.
+Particularly when doing long batch run jobs, whether on your PC, HPCC or supercomputer, be sure you close files after use–context managers do this automatically and efficiently.

 File I/O example context manager